mishapadidar/stellarator_multiobjective/lab_notebook.md

       > is about 15sec evaluations.
   - [x] Write a 'safe evaluation' wrapper.
   - [x] Implement safe evaluations in the data based bounds.
+  - [x] Compute the data-based bounds
+    - [x] Compute bounds on the objectives
+         > Scaling varies greatly amongst inputs, as expected
+    - [x] Compute bounds on the inputs
+         > Roughly, QS goes from 0 to 1000 and aspect goes from 0 to 0.5 or so over our samples.
   - [x] choose a method of solving the unrelaxable bound constrained MOO problem.
       > Bi-objective MOO:
       > With Bi-objective we can use a discrete set of